 So, in summary, we had a plan, things happened unexpectedly and our plan changed.
 Through it all – over the past 15 years – we’ve tried to focus on how God wants us to live.
 It’s an on-going process; a daily process.
 Even though our plan is constantly being amended, retirement has been good and we have been at least somewhat useful to family, friends, neighbors and various ministries.

 Have I ever missed the frantic pace we kept when both of us worked 60-80 hours a week to make sure we could satisfy our clients and pay our employees, landlord, suppliers and various government entities … while serving on church and parachurch boards, leading Bibles studies and teaching classes, volunteering in ministries and working on hobbies?
 Not for a second.
-It may have taken an illness and an auto accident to slow us down, but both were worth it.
+It may have taken an illness and an auto accident to slow us down, but both led us to where God wanted us to go.

 In 2018, after 35 years of owning my beloved GTV, I sold it to a collector who lives on the east coast.
 It was not an easy decision, but the time had come.
 Why, you ask?
 When I bought it I was in my 30’s and loved nothing more than to take fast drives on winding mountain roads.
 I was good at car control.
 A favorite thing was to enter a curve at speed and, just for the sheer fun of it, kick the tail out, drift the car through the apex, feel the tires bite and then shoot forward out of it.
 As the years went by, I put a lot of time and money into modifications that improved the Alfa’s power and its ability to stick to the road.
 Yes, it was restomoded.
 Except for being a little lower to the ground and having fatter tires, it looked stock, though it was far from it.
 The mods enabled me to drive the Alfa even faster than before.
 Rev matched heel and toe downshifts came so naturally, I didn’t realize I was doing it, including when driving around town.
 As a result, even my Sunday-best right shoes had odd wear marks on the side.